Progress towards a matter wave interferometer for inertial sensing with non-destructive monitoring of Bloch oscillations: Experimental setup

 \subsection{Blue MOT}

-The blue MOT is realized with three pairs of counter-propagating laser beams, each beam with $3.5\U{mW}$ power tuned $32\U{MHz}$ below the blue cooling transition.
+The blue MOT is realized with three pairs of counter-propagating laser beams, each beam with $3.5~$mW power tuned $32~$MHz below the blue cooling transition.
 Additionally, 'repumping' lasers are required to recycle the population of atoms eventually pumped into metastable states.
 One of them is the long-lived $(5s5p)^3P_2$ (see Fig.~\ref{fig:FigSrTransitions}(b)).
-We deplete this state by driving transitions at either $\lambda=707\U{nm}$ or at $\lambda=403\U{nm}$ \cite{Stellmer14,Moriya18}.
-However, both transitions can lead to non-negligible decay into another metastable state $(5s5p)^3P_0$, from which the atoms are recycled by driving a second repumping transition at $679\U{nm}$ (all lasers are Toptica, DLC pro).
+We deplete this state by driving transitions at either $\lambda=707~$nm or at $\lambda=403~$nm \cite{Stellmer14,Moriya18}.
+However, both transitions can lead to non-negligible decay into another metastable state $(5s5p)^3P_0$, from which the atoms are recycled by driving a second repumping transition at $679~$nm (all lasers are Toptica, DLC pro).
 The joint action of the repumpers efficiently pumps the entire population from the metastable states to the $^3P_1$ state, from which the atoms finally decay into the ground state.
-The magnetic field for the blue MOT is created by a pair of coils in anti-Helmholtz configuration, being zero at the center of the coils and having a gradient of $65\U{G/cm}$ along the coils' axial direction.
+The magnetic field for the blue MOT is created by a pair of coils in anti-Helmholtz configuration, being zero at the center of the coils and having a gradient of $65~$G/cm along the coils' axial direction.

-We currently trap around $N=10^6$ atoms at a temperature of $4\U{mK}$ in the blue MOT.
-Fig.~\ref{fig:FigMotLoading}(a) shows the number of atoms accumulating in the blue MOT as a function of time, with the light beams of the 2D-MOT turned on at $t=0$ and off at $t=3.5\U{s}$, illustrating the loading and the decay of the blue MOT.
-We measure a loading time of $0.66\U{s}$ and a decay time of $2.47\U{s}$.
+We currently trap around $N=10^6$ atoms at a temperature of $4~$mK in the blue MOT.
+While this atom number is relatively low in comparison to other experiments, and probably due to a conservative handling of the Sr-dispenser, it is plenty for the purpose of the intended experiments.
+Fig.~\ref{fig:FigMotLoading}(a) shows the number of atoms accumulating in the blue MOT as a function of time, with the light beams of the 2D-MOT turned on at $t=0$ and off at $t=3.5~$s, illustrating the loading and the decay of the blue MOT.
+We measure a loading time of $0.66~$s and a decay time of $2.47~$s.
 Fig.~\ref{fig:FigMotLoading}(b) shows the steady-state atom number of the blue MOT as a function of the intensity of the additional slower beams, as explained above.